Telenav/cactus/README.md

                     </execution>
 ```

-The set of properties here, where we describe what to do to, potentially, _all_
-of our Maven poms is worth going through here:
+The set of properties here, where we describe what to do to is worth going through:

   * `<scope>family</scope>` - the operation we are doing applies to a list of families
     specified by `-Dcactus.families=...` on the command line